Last Updated on 14 January 2026 by Cycloscope

 How does it ride?

-On paper, the KMC X12 seems like the perfect chain for users looking for value in a chain that looks good and rides well.
+On paper, the KMC X12 seems like the perfect chain for users looking for value: it looks good and rides well.
 To see how that translates into real life, we took the X12 for a spin.
-Our test drivetrain was a 1×12 SRAM GX Eagle AXS setup on a full suspension mountain bike.
+Our test drivetrain was a 1×12 SRAM GX Eagle AXS setup on a full suspension mountain bike.Â

 First impressions were that the chain is surprisingly quiet.
-12 speed drivetrains are known to be loud when narrow-wide chainrings are used, but the KMC was dead silent throughout the entire range.
+12-speed drivetrains are known to be loud when using narrow-wide chainrings, but the KMC was dead silent throughout the entire range.Â

 Shifting was very smooth, even when we tried doing it under load.
-Chains don’t usually like that, but we were hard pressed to find a difference in shifting performance when the chain is, and isn’t under load.
-The X12’s pin strength and overall durability probably has a lot to do with this, and we believe KMC did a great job.
+Chains don’t usually like that, but we were hard-pressed to find a difference in shifting performance when the chain is both under load and not under load.
+The X12’s pin strength and overall durability likely play a big role in this, and we believe KMC did a great job.Â

 When the chain was initially released, some users reported that the coating, especially on the BlackTech model that we had for testing, wears off after a ride or two.
 We had no such issues, with the chain maintaining its coating after several rides (and consequent cleaning sessions).

-Comparing it to some of its competitors within a similar price range, the X12 is noticeably smoother and quieter.
+Compared with some of its competitors in a similar price range, the X12 is noticeably smoother and quieter.Â

 Wrapping things up